 Level 3 - Mental Development

 They continue to say "Athletes use visualiz -ation to improve confidence, sharpen skills, enhance focus, and prepare for high-pressure situations by programming their minds and bodies for success."
 Because I write about Lawn Bowls which does not have the level of coaching of Swimming or other Olympic sports; my readers may find this level of Sport Phychology a far reach from our club house or the club coaching.
-But my blog was always intended to invite discussions between members and here is a topic of interest.
+But my blog is always intended to invite discussions between club members and their coaches on such topic of interest in our goal of success.

 In blogging about "Muscle Memory" and the Instinctive Abilities of allowing the Subconscious mind to take charge of the performance; I was puzzled how a sport like swimming could influence a Lawn Bowl Delivery.
 My first question is about Muscle Memory and as there are no similar Muscle Performance between the two sports; this feat of drawing his bowl around a frontal bowl with his first delivery seem impossible.
 But as we all learn in sports.
 Nothing is impossible if you work hard and believe in your abilities.

 Over the last few weeks while in conversation with this new Lawn Bowler I discovered that he had simply "Visualized" his bowl and in Dropping into the "Muscle Memory Zone" (which he did not mention); he did what he wanted.
 (By the way he and his Skip won that 5 day qualification competition and went of the 2025 Canadian National Competition and won Gold).
-And this is a great feat as our province never had the level of coaching or athletics which is found in those four or five Western provinces.
-It, of course, helped that his skip had been a member of a United Kingdom National team prior to coming to Canada, but at a National competition both players must perform to win.
+And this is a great feat as our province never had the level of coaching or athletics which are found in those four or five Western provinces.
+It, of course, helped that his skip had been a member of a United Kingdom National team prior to coming to Canada, but at a Canadian National competition both players must perform at an extremely high level to win.

 Under the Association for Applied Sport Psychology we find a detail explanation of research into Visualization.
-Jennifer Cumming has been working for more than 20 years, and with 181 publications on her research; she is a leader in this field, For the reader who has a further interest in this areal; I leave her work as another source of reading.
-I will attempt in two blogs, to join the dot in this area of Sport Psychology and how it applies to Lawn Bowls and "Muscle Memory". ( Now back to the blog)
+Jennifer Cumming has been working for more than 20 years, and with 181 publications on her research; she is a leader in this field, For the reader who has a further interest in this area; I leave her work as another source of reading.
+I will attempt in the next three blogs, to join the dot in this area of Sport Psychology and how it applies to Lawn Bowls and "Muscle Memory". ( Now back to the blog)

 How he achieved such a quick and unique switch to Lawn Bowls involved his Visualization Mental Development from his years of International competition and training.